b3llyfish/fate-of-byzantium/docs/steam.md

 ﻿[h1] Fate Of Byzantium [/h1]
-Mod the aims to control Byzantium following their post Roads to Power implementation.
+Mod the aims to control Byzantium (and the Admin Government in general) following their post Roads to Power implementation.

 There are two parts to this mod:
-* a new thematic struggle for Byzantium
+* a new thematic struggle for Byzantium (can be disabled via game rules)
 * nerfs/tweaks/fixes to administrative governments

 [h2] Key Details [/h2]
-For the full change log please view the README for this mod.

 * new Byzantine Struggle mechanic affecting the Byzantine's ability to wage war
 * Populist factions no longer fight for the state faith, instead behaving like they do in other governments
 * Increased conditions for internal factions to form, giving Admin governments more threats
 * Seljuk invasion event for pre-1187 starts, allowing Rum to pose an issue to Byzantium

+For the full change log please view the [url=https://github.com/b3llyfish/fate-of-byzantium/blob/main/README.md]README[/url] for this mod.

 [h2] Disclaimer [/h2]
-The aim of this mod is to try and fix the mechanics behind CK3's poor implementation of Byzantium.
+This mod is an attempt and balance CK3's overpowered implementation of Byzantium.
 It is not trying to be a historically accurate portrayal of Byzantium.

 The mod isn't able to incorporate the 'Name of Byzantium' game rule into the localisation.